-Because we provide the solutions for the book exercises in the download for this book, the Instructor's CD includes a second set of exercises.
-These exercises are provided in a Word document so you can modify them if you want to, as well as a PDF document that you can distribute to your students if you don't want to make any modifications.
-The starting directories and database files are also on the Instructor's CD so you can distribute them to your students.
-And the directories for the solutions are provided on the CD so you can demonstrate and review them in class.
+Because we provide the solutions for the book exercises in the student download for this book, the instructor's materials include a second set of exercises.
+These exercises are provided in a Word document so you can modify them if you want to, as well as a PDF document that you can distribute to your students if you don't want to make any changes.
+The starting directories and database files are also included so you can distribute them to your students.
+And the directories for the solutions are provided so you can demonstrate and review them in class.

-Since both the book exercises and the extra exercises force the students to use all of the critical skills for developing C# applications, you can assign either set of exercises to your students.
+Since both the book exercises and the extra exercises force the students to use all of the critical skills for developing Visual Basic applications, you can assign either set of exercises to your students.
 The only significant difference is that the students will have the solutions for the book exercises.
-Of course, the advantages of using the book exercises are (1) they are included in the book, and (2) the directories and files for the exercises are part of the download.
+Of course, the advantages of using the book exercises are (1) they are included in the book and (2) the directories and files for the exercises are part of the student download.
 As a result, you don't have to distribute anything.